rachoom/KasiCraftConnect/replit.md

 - September 1, 2025.
 Created artisan subscription system with database tables and document upload functionality
 - September 1, 2025.
 Updated header styling to black background with gold text and elegant typography
 - September 1, 2025.
 Implemented full artisan subscription workflow with premium/enterprise tiers
+- September 1, 2025.
+Rebranded from "Kasi Connect" to "Skills Connect" with updated headline "Find Trusted Skills in your area"
 ```

 ## User Preferences